janaipakos/multiply-by-666/README.md

-#Unit Testing with Tape#
+#Multiply by 666#

-This small application demonstrates unit testing in the browser with [tape][1].
+This application multiplies any number by 666.
+The unit testing is done in-browser with [tape][1].
 It multiplies a whole number by 666 and lists the result.
 The implementation is fully written, and tested, using Common.JS, Sinon, and `tape`.

+#Usage#
 Run this example by browserifying the code:

 ```shell